saphir-travel/documentation/content/developer/howtos.rst

       :target: howtos/scss_tips

       Follow this guide to keep the technical debt of your CSS code under control.

+   .. card:: Create a new field component
+      :target: howtos/javascript_create_field

+      Learn how to create a new field component in the Odoo JavaScript web framework.

+   .. card:: Subclass an existing field component
+      :target: howtos/javascript_subclass_field

+      Learn how to subclass a field component in the Odoo JavaScript web framework.

+   .. card:: Create a new view
+      :target: howtos/javascript_create_view

+      Learn how to create a new view in the Odoo JavaScript web framework.

+   .. card::  Subclass an existing view
+      :target: howtos/javascript_subclass_view

+      Learn how to subclass an existing view in the Odoo JavaScript web framework.

+   .. card:: Create a client action
+      :target: howtos/javascript_client_action

+      Learn how to create a client action in the Odoo JavaScript web framework.

    .. card:: Web services
       :target: howtos/web_services